CondConfigParser — Python library for parsing configuration files with conditionals

 If you are a Debian user, you can install CondConfigParser using the

 following lines in your

 deb http://frougon.net/debian-ffgo unstable main deb-src http://frougon.net/debian-ffgo unstable main

 stable is also available.
 If this is what you want, just replace

-unstable with jessie, or whatever is the codename of the current
+unstable with buster, or whatever is the codename of the current

 Debian stable release, in the